espidev/ProtectionStones/README.md

         # Protection radius of block
         # Set y_radius to -1 if you want it to protect from sky to bedrock.
 If this doesn't appear to work set it to 256.
+        # Turn "allow_merging_regions" in config.toml to false if editing the y_radius to not be -1
         x_radius = 64
         y_radius = -1
         z_radius = 64